dkim1112/QuantaBot/ReadMe.md

    pip install --upgrade <dependency being updated>
    ```

-2. Ensure that your OpenAI has enough credit balance.
-This can checked at (platform.openai.com)
+2. Ensure that your OpenAI has enough credit balance, else it won't be making successful API calls.
+This can be checked at (platform.openai.com)
-3. Make sure you search up the error message that appears on terminal window.
+3. Make sure to search up the error message that appears on the terminal window.
-4. Hand type the terminal commands, instead of copy and pasting.
+4. Hand type the terminal commands, instead of copying and pasting.

 ##